Looking for a home health care agency in the greater Phoenix metro area?

 How Much Does Home Health Care Cost?

-An average cost of home health care in Arizona is about $23.25 / hour.
+The average cost of home care also should be $25 per Genworth report.
 This type of care is provided by a licensed healthcare provider and allows you with minimal medical care.
 Below is a study by Genworth to show the cost

 How Much Does Medicare Pay for Home Health Care Per Hour?